LittletreeZou/littletreezou.github.io/_pages/about.md

 Research Interests
 ======
 I have broad interests in AI and Life Science.
-My current research direction is AI for Life Science.
+My current research direction is AI for Molecular Biology.
 In particular, I am focusing on building foundation models for genomic sequences, including DNA, RNA, and Protein.

 Publications
 ======